frc3512/Robot-2020/README.md

 This runs a roboRIO build if needed, copies the resulting binary to a roboRIO at 10.35.12.2, and restarts it.

-### roboRIO imaging

-By default, our deploy process overwrites robotCommand on the roboRIO to disable the NI web server.
-This is required for imaging, so to reenable it, run

-* `./gradlew deploy -PallowImaging`

 ### Test

 Unit tests are useful for ensuring parts of the robot code continue to work correctly after implementing new features or refactoring existing functionality.

-* `./gradlew test`

-This runs a release build of the robot code's unit tests from `src/test`.
-This is a shorthand for the `testRelease` task.

 * `./gradlew testDebug`